pwitab/sos-access/docs/source/sos_access_protocol.rst

 Functions for monitoring the transmission link are included.

-It is an XML based protocol and nly printable 8-bits characters from ISO8859-1 are allowed.
+It is an XML based protocol and only printable 8-bits characters from ISO8859-1 are allowed.

 The protocol consists of the following message types: